History of Tornado in Timeline

 Tornado

-A tornado is a violently rotating column of air connecting the ground to a cumulonimbus cloud.
-Often called twisters or whirlwinds, they vary in size and intensity.
-Most tornadoes have winds under 180 km/h, are about 80 meters wide, and travel a few kilometers.
-However, extreme tornadoes can exceed 480 km/h, span over 3 kilometers, and travel over 100 km.
-They are typically visible as a condensation funnel with rotating debris.
+A tornado is a violently rotating column of air connecting the Earth's surface to a cumulonimbus or, rarely, a cumulus cloud.
+Commonly called twisters or whirlwinds, they manifest as condensation funnels with rotating debris.
+While tornadoes vary, most have winds under 180 km/h, are 80 meters wide, and travel a few kilometers.
+Extreme tornadoes can exceed 480 km/h, span over 3 kilometers, and travel over 100 km.

 March 18, 1925: Tri-State Tornado

-On March 18, 1925, the Tri-State Tornado, the record-holding tornado for path length, affected parts of Missouri, Illinois, and Indiana and was on the ground continuously for 219 miles (352 km).
+On March 18, 1925, the Tri-State Tornado, the record-holder for path length, affected parts of Missouri, Illinois, and Indiana and was on the ground continuously for 219 miles (352 km).

 1936: Gainesville Tornado